Our Areas of Expertise

 We believe housing is the cornerstone to living a healthy, fulfilling life.
 Through housing, healthcare, and supportive services, we work diligently to create lasting solutions to homelessness.
 Coupled with relentless advocacy for smart, compassionate solutions to unjust systems, we have helped tens of thousands leave the streets and shelters behind for new homes and opportunities.

 The Colorado Coalition for the Homeless believes housing is the cornerstone to living a healthy, satisfying life.
 To that end, we work to match people with suitable housing where they can achieve stability and an improved quality of life and level of health.
-Each year, we operate 19 high-quality permanent supportive housing and affordable housing properties managed by the Renaissance Property Management Corporation and administer nearly 1,300 vouchers, supporting over 3,300 households with housing options in an increasingly unaffordable state.
+Each year, we operate 19 high-quality permanent supportive housing and affordable housing properties and administer nearly 2,300 vouchers, supporting over 4,300 households with housing options in an increasingly unaffordable state.

 Housing First Approach